-Dirty orange elbows, conspicuous white hands and uneven colour everywhere else… we've all seen or experienced the evidence of a dodgy self-tanning job before and it's not pretty!
-As we transition into autumn it's only natural to turn to a little self tanning to retain some of the summer glow – but if you find yourself locked in a bathroom with a tandoori tan that could rival the cast of Jersey Shore, read on for tips on how to remedy the situation.
+Dirty orange elbows, conspicuous white hands and uneven colour everywhere else… we’ve all seen or experienced the evidence of a dodgy self-tanning job before and it’s not pretty!
+As we transition into autumn, self tanning can help you retain some of your summer glow – but if you find yourself locked in a bathroom with a tandoori tan that could rival the cast of Jersey Shore, read on for tips on how to remedy the situation.

 “If your skin ends up more tangerine than tanned, one of two things has likely happened: either you’ve used a product with a poor quality tanning ingredient, or you’ve over applied — or both,” explains Heidi Reid, founder of Custom Tan, a range of eco-certified organic tanning that has twice been voted Australia’s best self tan.